 - Building a body of knowledge with an international, interdisciplinary curriculum about peoples and cultures in Africa and African Diaspora locations

-- Enhancing students' academic skills such as critical thinking, creative problem-solving, and the ability to synthesize knowledge and informational sources based in communication and computer technologies
+- Enhancing students' academic skills of critical thinking, creative problem-solving, and the ability to synthesize knowledge and informational sources

 - Providing a resource unit for BGSU and for regional teachers, school systems, and businesses